Conservative, density-based smoothed particle hydrodynamics with improved partition of the unity and better estimation of gradients: Tests

 In Table~\ref{tab:blobtests} we present the $L_1$ values of errors $E_1$ and $E_2$ for the simulated models.
-Both errors are clearly lower when the improved VEs are used.
+Both errors are clearly lower when the improved VEs are used, independently of the value of $\sigma$.
 This trend is constant during the whole evolution of the simulation as it can be seen in Fig.~\ref{fig:L1_windblob}.
-As in the case of the KH test, we used the parameter $\sigma$ to track the $L_1$ error generated by the particles in the interphase.
+In particular, it is clear that the models with $\sigma=0$ lead to the largest $L_1$ errors in the long run, proving that the pure Lagrangian scheme is the most sensitive to tensile instability with such large density gradients.
+As in the case of the KH test, we make use of a variable $\sigma$ to track the $L_1$ error generated by the particles in the inter-phase.
 In Fig.~\ref{fig:sigma_windblob} we show a series of snapshots where the color represents the value of $\sigma$ and proves the capabilities of our algorithm to track density jumps.